Columbia River Belt Line 7: Excursion service

 On March 2, 2019, Skookum made its official first public run, and several years restoration work on the engine was finally completed.
 Some days later, the engine participated in two public photo charters that were sponsored by Trains Magazine, and McCloud 25 and Polson Logging 2 also took part.
-In April No. 7 steamed to Tillamook, its last operation on Oregon soil; the engine and tender were subsequently loaded into separate heavy-haul trucks and transported south to the Niles Canyon Railway.
+In April No. 7 steamed to Tillamook, its last operation on Oregon soil; the engine and tender were subsequently loaded into separate heavy-haul trucks and transported south to the Niles Canyon Railway (NICX).
 After arriving in the NCRY's location in Sunol, California, No. 7 spent the entirety of the 2019 summer months pulling excursion trains on NCRY's trackage alongside their own locomotives.
 In March 2020, at the onset of the COVID-19 pandemic, the NCRY closed to the public and No. 7 was left in storage.
 In September 2020, the NCRY reopened to the public, with Skookum pulling several other excursions in the ensuing months, including a May 1, 2021 run to benefit the restoration of Southern Pacific 1744.
-No. 7 currently remains at the NCRY’s location, but it is unknown whether it will remain there or be moved to another railroad location.
+In October 2019, No. 7 operated alongside Clover Valley Lumber Company No. 4 in celebration of the 150th Anniversary of the completion of the Transcontinental Railroad.